Ochi, Kōchi

 Ochi (越知町, Ochi-chō) is a town located in Takaoka District, Kōchi Prefecture, Japan.
-As of 1 January 2022, the town had an estimated population of 5,157 in 2673 households and a population density of 46 persons per km^{2}.
+As of 1 January 2022, the town had an estimated population of 5,157 in 2,673 households and a population density of 46 persons per km^{2}.
 The total area of the town is 111.95 sqkm.

 Geography

-Ochi is located in midwestern Kōchi Prefecture on the island of Shikoku.The western part of the town lies the Yokokurayama Prefectural Natural Park.
+Ochi is located in midwestern Kōchi Prefecture on the island of Shikoku.
+In the western part of the town lies the Yokokurayama Prefectural Natural Park.
 The center of the town is located at the confluence of three rivers, the Niyodo River, the Sakaori River, and the Yanase River, and is lined with houses and shops.
 The Ikazu Dam is located in Ochi.